agreif/pinspot/README.md

 ##### `/servers/<hostname>/actions/`

 Contains the actions to be taken on the specific server.
+Actions can be structured hierachically (see owncloud sample above).
 Action file names must have the following convention:

 `<sortIndex>_<scriptName>_<comment>`